 The increased use of EVs will create a corresponding need for additional electric grid capacity.
 A 2019 report published by a technical team of the U.S. DRIVE partnership, a voluntary government-industry partnership, concluded that: "based on historical growth rates, sufficient energy generation and generation capacity is expected to be available to support a growing EV fleet as it evolves over time, even with high EV market growth."
 It is expected that any incremental needs will be highly localized and in some cases site specific.
-The U.S. Department of Energy and the national laboratories are completing additional research and analysis that examines longer-term needs from the electric grid, particularly as medium and heavy-duty vehicles electrify.
+DOE and the national laboratories are completing additional research and analysis that examines longer-term needs from the electric grid, particularly as medium-and heavy-duty vehicles electrify.